 For an example, I downloaded data for Benton County, Oregon, and Garrett County, Maryland.
 Compared to the amount of N used by grass, or applied as fertilizer in a year, this isn’t very much.
 I’d guess annual N rates would be about 10 to 15 g/m2 at those locations.
 Adding 0.1 to 0.3 g N/m2 would be less than 3% of the annual N rate.

-This guide has some maps that show the N deposition by location.
+The NADP Annual Data Summaries include maps that show the N deposition by location.
 There are a few hotspots that may get 20 kg/ha; that could be a substantial amount of N, say 10 to 20% of the annual amount used by the grass.

 I looked up data for Tower Bridge in London using the APIS site.
 That was an annual total of 15.7 kg N/ha.
 That will be a substantial amount of N for turf in that location.
 I’d expect that may be about 20% of the amount a golf course putting green might use in London.